MaxMahem/fluent_result/README.md

 ### Sink
 Handle a variant of a `Result` or `Option` by sinking it into a `Sink`.

-This is useful for handling a variant by sinking it into a side-effecting function, for example logging.
+This is useful for handling a variant by sinking it into a side-effecting function, for example, logging.
 Especially useful for methods that return `Result<(), E>` for example.

 See the documentation for brief examples.